• News

 Fantastic fighters in the lower margin, Douce–Walters Homiliary, Walters Art Museum, MS. W.148, folio 33v.
 On the manuscript, see The Digital Walters.

-Baltimore, Walters Art Museum, MS. W.148, folio 33v.
-Opening of Sermon of St. Augustine on Easter, with Crucifixion illustration and border imagery.
-14th-century German Homiliary.
+Baltimore, Walters Art Museum, MS. W.148, folio 33v, bottom right, with fighting creatures.
 Image via Creative Commons.

 Tags: Borders, Lightning Talks, Manuscript Illumination, Marginalia, Medieval manuscripts, RGME Symposia